Terminal-2 icon

 2. The payment request is routed to the terminal, for the shopper to present their card and verify the payment.

-3. The payment is then sent to the Adyen payments platform for processing.
+3. The payment details are then sent to the Adyen payments platform for processing.
 Once processed, your integration receives the payment result.

 Payment response

-When your payment has been processed by the terminal you receive the payment result.
-This is provided either in a synchronous API response or via a webhook when your integration uses asynchronous cloud communications.
+When your payment has been processed, you receive the payment result.
+How you receive the payment response depends on whether your integration uses synchronous or asynchronous cloud communications.

 If the payment is successful: